 If signage has been rendered inadequate because of comprehensive overgrown roadside vegetation or detached, obscured, or damaged signs, the hazard may be deemed more prominent than warnings relating to a preliminary warning.
 Typically, these problems could include potholes in the road, areas without clear visibility from a sign, bumps in the road, damaged pavement, sudden curves in the road when there is no signaling beforehand.

 However, if design errors and erroneous roadway signage and markings cause additional accidents and injuries to drivers, passengers, and pedestrians, this would be considered a safety issue as well as legal liability for the state.

 Seek Legal Counsel from Competent Personal Injury Lawyers

 A road need not be full of potholes to cause a car accident.
 A dangerously thin layer of asphalt is just as dangerous as an entire roadway paved with the material.
 Unfortunately, some roads are not designed to handle the number of cars that drive on them daily.
 Defective roadways pose severe threats to drivers’ safety as they lead to serious car accidents.
 If you suffered an injury on public roads or while at work, you need legal counsel willing to stand up to the government.

 Whether recovering damages from a municipal agency for a faulty city design or recovering damages from a state agency for a poorly maintained road, the CEO Lawyer Personal Injury Law Firm has the experience to help you seek the financial restitution you deserve.
-Contact our injury and accident attorneys at (833) 254-2923 for a free consultation to discuss your legal options.
+Contact our injury and Atlanta car accident lawyers at (833) 254-2923 for a free consultation to discuss your legal options.